 These patterns were to be cut in wood and stuck on white translucent acrylic sheets which enabled the light to pass through it, thus creating the perfect recipe for an installation that suggests energy and vitality, while also hinting at the theme of ‘being lost’.

-To further enhance it’s appeal, we made it interactive.
+To further enhance its appeal, we made it interactive.
 Using a second structure, the audience could change the LED colors and frequency enabled by a circuit that would activate on proximity of one’s hands.
-Adding cherry on top,

 Building up the installation